 Challenges also exist with respect to inconsistent application of the rule of law, and to sometimes unreliable and biased legal systems and judiciary.
 In April 2012, Pan American sold all of its interest in the Quiruvilca mine ("Quiruvilca") in Peru, which was previously owned by our subsidiary, Huaron.
 Since the 2012 sale, a substantial number of labour-related claims have been made by persons alleging to be former or then-current employees working at the Quiruvilca mine.
 Notwithstanding that an overwhelming majority of these claims were made exclusively against the subsequent owners of Quiruvilca, that Huaron has not owned or been involved with Quiruvilca for a number of years, and that Huaron was not afforded the opportunity to participate or challenge the assertions in court, the labour courts in Trujillo, Peru, have in many cases, imputed liability on Huaron.
 In some cases, the courts ordered seizure of monies from Huaron's local bank accounts and garnishment of funds due to Huaron from certain of its trading partners.
 In August 2018, the current owner of Quiruvilca declared bankruptcy, further exacerbating the situation.
 Huaron has challenged the basis of the labour court's decisions in Trujillo, and in the Commercial Court and Constitutional Courts of Peru.
 Pan American believes it has a strong legal position against liability for these claims and intends to continue to vigorously challenge them and enforce certain contractual rights to indemnification.
-However, there can be no assurance that the outcome of the proceedings or any enforcement of our rights will be favorable to us or that it will not have a material adverse impact on our financial position.
+Many of these legal proceedings have been delayed as a result of COVID-19 related court closures in Peru.
+There can be no assurance that the outcome of the proceedings or any enforcement of our rights will be favorable to us or that it will not have a material adverse impact on our financial position.
 Huaron will likely be subject to further labour-related claims, and could also be subject to, directly or indirectly, claims by creditors of the current owner of Quiruvilca and claims relating to the now abandoned mine site, which in aggregate could be material.

 In most cases, the effect of these risks and uncertainties cannot be accurately predicted and, in many cases, their occurrence is outside of our control.
+We have begun the process of evaluating our operations against the World Gold Council Conflict-free Standard in an effort to gain more insights into potential risks related to security and corruption at our operations, but the success of this initiative remains uncertain.
 Although we are unable to determine the impact of these risks on our future financial position or results of operations, many of these risks and uncertainties have the potential to substantially affect our exploration, development and production activities and could therefore have a material adverse impact on our operations and profitability.